 Estimates of current and reference biomass are not available.
-It is not known if recent catch levels or TACs are sustainable or at levels that will allow the stock to move towards a size which will support the MSY.
+It is not known if recent catch levels or TACs are sustainable.
+The status of POR 1, 2 and 3 relative to B{MSY} is unknown.

-TACCs and reported landings for the 2006-07 fishing year are summarised in Table 4.
+TACCs and reported landings for the 2012-13 fishing year are summarised in Table 4.